rust-lang/book/src/ch10-03-lifetime-syntax.md

 Notice anything?
 In the same way that generic type declarations go inside angle brackets after the function name, lifetime declarations also go inside those same angle brackets.
-We can even write functions that take both:
+We can even write functions that take both a lifetime declaration and a generic type declaration:

 ```rust,ignore
 fn lifetime<'a, T>(argument: &'a T) {